abitdodgy/abitdodgy.github.io/_posts/2015-08-30-maintenance-mode-for-rails.md

 The `skip_before_action` ensures that we don't check for maintenance mode when we are viewing the maintenance page.
 This stops the application from going into an infinite loop.

-Finally we added a controller concern and mixed it into `application_controller.rb`.
+Finally we added a controller concern that handles the logic and mixed it into `application_controller.rb`.

 {% highlight ruby %}
 module MaintenanceMode